ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `1-main.js`: Testing script that validates the function `getFullResponseFromAPI` with both true and false conditions, demonstrating promise resolution and rejection.

 ### Task 2
+`2-then.js`: Contains the `handleResponseFromAPI` function which manages the response from a promise by implementing handlers using the .then() and .catch() methods.
+`2-main.js`: A testing script for the `handleResponseFromAPI` function.
+This script imports the function and applies it to a resolved Promise to check how the function handles resolved and possibly rejected states.

 ### Task 3